Post Masters Family Nurse Practitioner Certificate Program

 Certificate Academic Guidelines

-- Participants enrolled in the Family Nurse Practitioner Certificate program must comply with the Byers School of Nursing, Graduate admissions requirements.
+Participants enrolled in the Family Nurse Practitioner Certificate program must comply with the Byers School of Nursing Graduate admission requirements.

 New students are given instructions on how to register with their acceptance letter.
 Before or during the first half of the first semester, students are encouraged to meet with their faculty advisors to map out a curriculum plan.
 For the remainder of the program students are responsible for registering for their own classes.
 The process is as follows: